mlavin/sanity-talk/slides.rst

 What This Talk is About
 -------------------------------------------------

-Things that you won't find in the Django docs like
+Things that you won't find in the Django docs about writing an app

 - Packaging an app
 - Documenting an app